Cucoriedka27/BiNOry/README.md

 ## Tape Commands

 - 1
-  Pops the value from the stack and stores it on the location in the tape
+  Pops 2 values the second value popped is stored in the tape on the location specified by the first value

 - 2
-  Pushes a value on the location in the tape to the stack
+  Pops a value and pushes a value on that location on the tape

 - other (probably not)